weavolutionmage/drachenwald/offices/herald/submittingnamesheraldry.md

  [SCA College of Arms - Frequently Asked Questions](http://heraldry.sca.org/FAQs.html)

 ## Petitions
-When a new group registers a branch name or branch arms, the name and armory submissions must include a petition to show that the group members are happy with this option.
+When a group registers a branch name or branch arms, the name and armory submissions must include a petition to show that the group members are happy with this option.

 [Template for Group Petitions](http://heraldry.sca.org/FAQs/forms-group-petitions.html)